 Then, $\Phi^i$ is an endomorphism for some $i \in \iterates$.
-Also, for every $i \in \iterates$ there exists a rational self-map $\Phi: \bP^2 \dra \bP^2$ over $\C$ whose first iterate that becomes a non-invertible endomorphism of $\bP^2$ is $\Phi^i$. \end{theorem}
+Also, for every $i \in \iterates$ there exists a monomial rational self-map $\Phi: \bP^2 \dra \bP^2$ over $\C$ whose first iterate that becomes a non-invertible endomorphism of $\bP^2$ is $\Phi^i$. \end{theorem}

 In the case where $\Phi$ is birational we prove the next theorem. \begin{theorem} Let $\Phi: \bP^2 \dra \bP^2$ be a birational self-map over $\C$.
 Assume that $\Phi^k$ is an endomorphism for some $k \ge 1$.
 Moreover, assume that there does not exist a non-constant rational fibration $f: \bP^2 \dra \bP^1$ such that $f \circ \Phi = f$.
 Then, $\Phi$ itself is regular. \end{theorem} \begin{remark} Example \ref{ex:bir-large-order} illustrates that if we allow $\Phi$ to preserve a non-constant fibration, then $\Phi$ could take any arbitrary number of iterations to become regular.
 So, there is no hope of giving a bound similar to Theorem \ref{thm:main}.
 This explains why the extra assumption that no non-constant rational fibration is preserved is necessary in Theorem \ref{thm:birational}. \end{remark}